Stuff of legends: Drew Timme already stands with Gonzaga’s greats, with plenty of time to add to his legacy

 “He’s the epitome of what’s good with NIL (name, image and likeness) and also with everything that’s going on with the attention,” Few said.
 “I also think Drew would have been fine 20 years ago, I think he would have appreciated the anonymity where he could do his own thing.

 Yes it is, chimed in other West Coast Conference coaches, who get paid a healthy sum of money to try to figure out how to slow down Timme, and in turn, the Zags.
-BYU’s Mark Pope, Saint Mary’s Randy Bennett and Pepperdine’s Lorenzo Romar were effusive describing Timme’s game and impact on Gonzaga and beyond.
+BYU’s Mark Pope, Randy Bennett of Saint Mary’s and Pepperdine’s Lorenzo Romar were effusive describing Timme’s game and impact on Gonzaga and beyond.

 “He’s a really special talent, he’s a really special player,” said the 6-foot-10 Pope, who has been around college hoops for decades as a player or coach.
 “I’m not happy he’s coming back, but I’m so happy he’s coming back, right, just as a person that loves college basketball.
 It’s so good for the game.”